PhpUnitsOfMeasure/php-units-of-measure/README.md

   return $height > 5;
 }

-// Calling the function requires that the input is already converted to feet isTooTallToRideThisTrain(6);
+// Calling the function requires that you first convert whatever quantity you have into the expected units: isTooTallToRideThisTrain(2 / 0.3048);
 ```

 Whereas this version allows for height to be provided in whatever unit is convenient: